AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling group/CreateScalingGroup.md

 # CreateScalingGroup

-You can call this operation to create a scaling group.
+Creates a scaling group.

 ## Description

-A scaling group is a group of ECS instances that are dynamically scaled based on the configured scenario.
+A scaling group is a group of Elastic Compute Service \(ECS\) instances that are dynamically scaled based on the configured scenario.

 The number of scaling groups that can be created in a region depends on your usage of Auto Scaling.
 You can go to the [Quota Center](https://quotas.console.aliyun.com/products/ess/quotas) to check the quota corresponding to the **Total Scaling Groups**.

-A scaling group does not take effect immediately after it is created.
+A scaling group does not immediately take effect after it is created.
 You must call the [EnableScalingGroup](~~25939~~) operation to enable the scaling group so that the scaling group can execute scaling rules to trigger scaling activities.

 Each scaling group must be in the same region as the Server Load Balancer \(SLB\) instance and ApsaraDB RDS instance that are associated with the scaling group.
 For more information, see [Regions and zones](~~40654~~).

 If you specify an SLB instance when you create a scaling group, Auto Scaling automatically adds ECS instances in the scaling group to the backend server group of the specified SLB instance.
 You can specify a server group to which to add the ECS instances.
 ECS instances can be added to the following types of server groups:

 -   Default server group: The group of ECS instances that are used to receive requests.
-If the listener is not configured with a VServer group or a primary/secondary server group, requests are forwarded to the ECS instances in the default server group.
+If the listener is not configured with a vServer group or a primary/secondary server group, requests are forwarded to the ECS instances in the default server group.
--   VServer group: If you want to distribute different requests to different backend servers or configure domain name- or URL-based routing methods, you can use VServer groups.
+-   vServer group: If you want to distribute different requests to different backend servers or configure domain name- or URL-based routing methods, you can use vServer groups.

-**Note:** If you specify the default server group and multiple VServer groups at the same time, ECS instances are added to all the specified server groups.
+**Note:** If you specify the default server group and multiple vServer groups at the same time, ECS instances are added to all the specified server groups.

 The default weight of an ECS instance added to the backend server group is 50.
 The specified SLB instance must meet the following requirements: